Britannia Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system facilitates the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Britannia’s changes.
-While utilising the tool is not a condition for acceptance on the Britannia panel, demonstrating you can remain up to date with Britannia’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your firm’s panel status.
+This system is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with automatic updates on Britannia’s changes.
+While using COMPLETIONmonitor is not a condition for being on the Britannia panel, demonstrating you can remain up to date with Britannia’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your firm’s panel standing.

-The software generates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, leads to reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
+It is also simply to use, cost-effective and, for some firms, results in a PII saving.

 Find a Law Firm approved by Britannia

-Banks and building societies frequently vary their requirements.
+Lenders often vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Britannia are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes